mariahnorell/website/content/courses/intro_pa/python/python.md

 import pandas
 ```

 Often, programmers shorten libraries to a couple letters to make it cleaner and easier to read.
 Now when we write code, we can use `pd` instead of `pandas`.
 This shortcut will be more helpful when working with longer library names, but is a good practice to learn and be aware of now.
-Here's how we can shorten the `pandas` library name:
+Here's how we can shorten the Pandas library name:

 ```python
 import pandas as pd